Alaa Abd El-Fattah: 2013 arrest

-September 2019 re-arrest
+2019 arrest

 On 29 September 2019, during the 2019 Egyptian protests, Abd El-Fattah was arrested by the National Security Agency and taken to State Security Prosecution on charges that were unknown.
 Abd El-Fattah's family released a statement to announce that he was kidnapped after leaving the Dokki police station.
 Since his release in March 2019, Abd El-Fattah had been required to follow daily police probation of 12 hours per day in the Dokki police station for five years.
 He was tortured by a "welcome parade" in Tora Prison.

-December 2021 sentencing and urgent appeal to UN Working Group
+2021 sentencing and urgent appeal to UN Working Group

 Abd El-Fattah was convicted and sentenced to five years of imprisonment for spreading "false news undermining national security" in December 2021, while lawyers Mohamed El-Baqer and blogger Mohamed "Oxygen" Ibrahim were sentenced to four years each, according to Abdel Fattah's sister Mona Seif.

 During his detention, at Tora Prison, Abd El-Fattah became a British citizen, through his British-born mother.
-On 2 April 2022, he began a hunger strike in protest at being kept in solitary confinement, and refused access to books, and the opportunity to exercise; demanding to be allowed a visit by United Kingdom Consular staff.
+On 2 April 2022, he began a hunger strike in protest at being kept in solitary confinement, and refused access to books, and the opportunity to exercise, demanding to be allowed a visit by United Kingdom consular staff.
 As of 2 May 2022, his hunger strike continued, he had received no medical attention despite losing weight and becoming "very weak", and had said his farewells to his family.

 On 18 May 2022, 10 MPs and 17 members of the House of Lords urged the UK government to take action to help Alaa Abd El-Fattah.
-In a letter to foreign secretary Liz Truss, they stated that the British-Egyptian activist was being held in "inhumane" conditions.
-It also mentioned that the British Embassy in Egypt has been requesting consular access to Abd El-Fattah, but this was denied by the Egyptian authorities.
+In a letter to foreign secretary Liz Truss, they stated that Abd El-Fattah was being held in "inhumane" conditions.
+It also mentioned that the British Embassy in Egypt had been requesting consular access to Abd El-Fattah, but this was denied by the Egyptian authorities.
 Lord Simon McDonald, former Permanent Under-Secretary of State for Foreign Affairs and Head of the Diplomatic Service, said that because of the international law on multiple citizenship Egypt does not have to recognise Abd El-Fattah's British citizenship while he is in Egypt, where he holds citizenship.

 On 14 June 2022, at least 25 celebrities and political thinkers from across the world urged the British foreign secretary Liz Truss to help secure the release of Abd el-Fattah.
 Mark Ruffalo, Judi Dench, Stephen Fry, and Carey Mulligan were among the celebrities who penned the letter calling on the United Kingdom to condemn his prolonged detention in Egypt.
 His family feared that he might die after weeks on just water and Rehydration salts.
 His sister, Sanaa Seif, also urged Truss to publicly demand that the activist be released, as he was convinced that he would not leave the Egyptian prison alive.